diko0071/voice_ai/README.md

 ## Features

 - Voice command processing via WebRTC
-- OpenAI integration for natural language understanding
+- Server-side OpenAI integration for enhanced security
 - JavaScript SDK for easy integration into any website
 - Customizable UI with multiple themes and positions
 - Session management and client validation